smbjorklund/media_update/doc/terms.md

 Within each section the terms are ordered alphabetically.

-## Site
+## Site specific

-This section contains usages of terms that are specific for our site.
+This section contains usages of terms that are specific for [our site](http://www.uib.no).

 ### Area | Område